-I've had several discussions with people while playing in the area, and when Tallgrass comes up in talks, all seem to agree on one thing -- that Tallgrass dishes out some serious punishment to those who can't help but flirt with the course's namesake fescue.
-"Tallgrass gives you headaches," one golfer from nearby Rocky Point told me recently.
+I've had several discussions with people while playing in the area, and when Tallgrass Golf Course (fka Tallgrass Country Club) comes up in talks, all seem to agree on one thing -- that the Shoreham layout dishes out some serious punishment to those who can't help but flirt with its namesake fescue.
+"Tallgrass gives you headaches," said one golfer from nearby Rocky Point.

 But what else everyone seems to agree on is that Tallgrass is worth the anguish.
 And though the course beat me into the ground the first few times I challenged it, I'd take the hour-plus ride out to Shoreham right now without a second thought.

-So it's no wonder that Tallgrass was ranked by Golfweek as one of its "Best Courses You Can Play" in 2006 and 2007, and that Newsday lists it as the fourth-best public course on Long Island.
+So it's no wonder that Tallgrass was ranked by Golfweek as one of its "Best Courses You Can Play" in 2006, 2007, 2010, 2011, 2012 and 2013, and that Newsday lists the Gil Hanse design as the fourth-best public course on Long Island.
 Newsday readers also voted the 11th hole at Tallgrass to the Long Island "Dream 18" -- a collection of the best public holes on the Island, created by the golfers themselves.

 A sand and grass waste area runs the length of the fairway on its left, and a tall berm covered in high, thick grass waits to swallow up balls sent to the right.
 Any balls that manage to trickle down off the mound will most likely come to rest in a thin line of bunkering that sits at the foot of the hill.